-- 1. Roads shall be so designed for the smooth and safe passage of small-sized motor vehicles and semitrailers (hereinafter indicating combined body consisting of trailing motor vehicle and trailed vehicle without front axle, in which a part of the trailed vehicle rests on the motor vehicle and substantial weight of the trailed vehicle and its load are supported by the motor vehicle) on Type1, Type 2, Type 3 Class 1 or Type 4 Class1 regular motor vehicle - roads, small-sized motor vehicles and regular-sized motor vehicles on other regular motor vehicle roads or important logistics road under the article 48 of the Road Act and smaller motor vehicles on smaller motor vehicle roads). - Specifications for the vehicle that is a basis of road design (hereinafter referred to as "design vehicle") by Type shall be listed below.
+1. Roads shall be so designed for the smooth and safe passage of small-sized motor vehicles and semitrailers (hereinafter indicating combined body consisting of trailing motor vehicle and trailed vehicle without front axle, in which a part of the trailed vehicle rests on the motor vehicle and substantial weight of the trailed vehicle and its load are supported by the motor vehicle) on Type1, Type 2, Type 3 Class 1 or Type 4 Class1 regular motor vehicle

-Length Width Height Front-edge overhang Wheelbase Rear-edge overhang Minimum turning radius Small-sized motor vehicle 4.7 1.7 2.0 0.8 2.7 1.2 6.0 Smaller motor vehicles 6.0 2.0 2.8 1.0 3.7 1.3 7.0 Regular-sized motor vehicle 12.0 2.5 3.8 1.5 6.5 4.0 12.0 Semi-trailer 16.5 2.5 3.8 (4.1 on general roads designated as important logistics roads) 1.3 Front section wheelbase: 4.0 Rear section wheelbase: 9.0 2.2 12.0
+Length Width Height Front-edge overhang Wheelbase Rear-edge overhang Minimum turning radius Small-sized motor vehicle 4.7 1.7 2.0 0.8 2.7 1.2 6.0 Smaller motor vehicles 6.0 2.0 2.8 1.0 3.7 1.3 7.0 Regular-sized motor vehicle 12.0 2.5 3.8 1.5 6.5 4.0 12.0 Semi-trailer 16.5 2.5 3.8 (4.1 on general roads designated as important logistics roads) 1.3 Front section wheelbase: 4.0 Rear section wheelbase: 9.0 12.0

-For this table, the following terminology definitions shall apply to the corresponding terms.

-- 1. Front-edge overhang: Distance from the front face of the vehicle body to the center of the front-wheel axle of a vehicle. - 2.
-Wheelbase: Distance from the center of front-wheel axle of a vehicle to the center of the rear-wheel axle. - 3.
+For this table, the following terminology definitions shall apply to the corresponding terms.1.
+Front-edge overhang: Distance from the front face of the vehicle body to the center of the front-wheel axle of a vehicle.2.
+Wheelbase: Distance from the center of front-wheel axle of a vehicle to the center of the rear-wheel axle.3.
 Rear-edge overhang: Distance from the rear face of the vehicle body to the center of the rear-wheel axle of a vehicle.